The Norfolk terrier is a British-bred dog that was formally recognized as an individual breed back in 1964.

 What you are looking at here is them having around 60 minutes of exercise each day, and that does not include other forms of interaction with them either.

-They can be quite good for apartment living, but you might have to up their exercise slightly in order to compensate for them not being able to run around in a yard.
+They can be quite good for apartment living, but you might have to up their exercise slightly to compensate for them not being able to run around in a yard.

 When they are still growing, do limit the amount of exercise at the one time as this could put additional pressure on their joints, and that is going to increase the chances of them developing problems later on in life.